Single-wire earth return: Safety

 SWER is promoted as safe due to isolation of the ground from both the generator and user.
 Most other electrical systems use a metallic neutral connected directly to the generator or a shared ground.

 Grounding is critical.
 Significant currents on the order of 8 amperes flow through the ground near the earth points.
 A good-quality earth connection is needed to prevent risk of electric shock due to earth potential rise near this point.
 Separate grounds for power and safety are also used.
 Duplication of the ground points assures that the system is still safe if either of the grounds is damaged.

-A good earth connection is normally a 6 m stake of copper-clad steel driven vertically into the ground, and bonded to the transformer earth and tank.
+A good earth connection is normally a 6 metre (20 foot) stake of copper-clad steel driven vertically into the ground, and bonded to the transformer earth and tank.
 A good ground resistance is 5–10 ohms which can be measured using specialist earth test equipment.
 SWER systems are designed to limit the electric field in the earth to 20 volts per meter to avoid shocking people and animals that might be in the area.

 Other standard features include automatic reclosing circuit breakers (reclosers).
 Most faults (overcurrent) are transient.
 Since the network is rural, most of these faults will be cleared by the recloser.
 Each service site needs a rewirable drop out fuse for protection and switching of the transformer.
 The transformer secondary should also be protected by a standard high-rupture capacity (HRC) fuse or low voltage circuit breaker.
 A surge arrestor (spark gap) on the high voltage side is common, especially in lightning-prone areas.

 Most fire safety hazards in electrical distribution are from aging equipment: corroded lines, broken insulators, etc. The lower cost of SWER maintenance can reduce the cost of safe operation in these cases.

 SWER avoids lines clashing in wind, a substantial fire-safety feature, but a problem surfaced in the official investigation into the Black Saturday bushfires in Victoria, Australia.
 These demonstrated that a broken SWER conductor can short to ground across a resistance similar to the circuit's normal load; in that particular case, a tree.
 This can cause large currents without a ground-fault indication.
 This can present a danger in fire-prone areas where a conductor may snap and current may arc through trees or dry grass.

-Bare-wire or ground-return telecommunications can be compromised by the ground-return current if the grounding area is closer than 100 m or sinks more than 10 A of current.
+Bare-wire or ground-return telecommunications can be compromised by the ground-return current if the grounding area is closer than 100 metres (yards) or sinks more than 10 A of current.
 Modern radio, optic fibre channels, and cell phone systems are unaffected.

 Many national electrical regulations (notably the U.S.) require a metallic return line from the load to the generator.
 In these jurisdictions, each SWER line must be approved by exception.